 - electronic verification through the Document Verification Service (“DVS”) (which can be accessed through a third party gateway service provider).

-For the purposes of verifying the identity of an individual using the above methods, Tyro may disclose an individual’s name, residential address, DOB, driver licence number, passport number and/or Australian citizenship certificate number to a CRB or other third party gateway service provider (“service provider”).
+For the purposes of verifying the identity of an individual using the above methods, Tyro may directly or through the use of a third-party agent disclose an individual’s name, residential address, DOB, driver licence number, passport number and/or Australian citizenship certificate number to a CRB or other third party gateway service provider (“service provider”).
 The information disclosed by Tyro will be matched with information held by the document issuer or official record holder, using third party systems, for the purpose of confirming the identity of the individual.
 The CRB or service provider will provide Tyro an assessment of whether the personal information disclosed by Tyro matches personal information available through the DVS in relation to that particular individual.

 By agreeing to this Privacy Statement and Consent you, you agree to Tyro disclosing your personal information to a CRB or other service provider for the purpose of making a request for verification of your identification using the verification methods set out above.
 If you do not consent to your identification being verified using the above methods, there are alternative verification options available.
 Please contact Tyro directly to find out about these options.